Bread Machine Water Temperature: What Really Works?

 Skip the extra step!
 Cold liquids work just fine.
 As long as nothing is frozen solid, your bread will turn out great.

-The Yeast Factor: Does Temperature Matter?
+The Yeast Factor: When Temperature Matters (and When it Doesn’t)

 packages of instant and active dry yeastPin

-Using Active Dry Yeast?
+Active Dry Yeast

 Cold Ingredients from the fridge: before kneading: 68˚F — after kneading: 85˚F